 Other meta-analyses have looked specifically at the effects of CCs on subsequent cash crop yields (Miguez and Bollero 2005; Marcillo and Miguez 2017), showing grass CCs have a neutral effect on yields, while mixes and legumes have positive effects.
 However, assessing whether there is a trade-off in managing CCs for weed control versus yield maintenance is an important question.
 In our database only 23% of the comparisons exhibited a ‘win-win’ situation, with a concomitant increase in cash crop yield and decrease in weed pressure (Fig. 5).
 Using a random forest model, we found no single nor combination of factors that were strong predictors of whether an observation would fall in the win-win category, suggesting maximizing cash crop yields and weed suppression may not have overlapping management strategies.
 Although we did not see a significant effect of CC type on yields in our dataset, yield-focused studies with more comparisons found that CC species is one of the most important management choices affecting yields, with non-grasses being associated with the largest yield increases (Marcillo and Miguez 2017).
 In contrast, our study did not find that non-grass CCs offer significant weed suppression.
 This indicates choosing a CC species to maximize cash crop yields versus weed suppression may be at odds.

 One concerning trend is the extremeness of the responses for decreased yield.
 While other meta-analyses have looked at average yield responses, the question of whether CCs can stabilize yields or expose producers to additional risks has not been directly addressed.
 Our database indicates that while CCs have a slightly negative effect on yields on average (p=0.07), yield decreases, when they do occur, are more severe than yield increases (Fig. 5).
 A caveat to these results is that weed researchers may not manage experiments to maximize yields.
 For example, if a CC produces poor weed control, a producer would likely respond with additional weed control tactics, while in a research setting one may allow the weeds to continue to grow in order to assess what effect they would have on yield if not controlled.
-Never-the-less, the question of whether CCs affect yield stability merits further research.
+Nevertheless, the question of whether CCs affect yield stability merits further research.